Source Code Add-on installer

 Assembly Manager

-Assembly Manager shipped in the Source Code Add On is used to Install\Remove the Debug\Release assemblies from GAC location and has its unique features.
-You can launch the Assembly Manager from the below Source Code Add On installed location.
+Assembly Manager, which is included in the Source Code Add On, is used to InstallRemove the DebugRelease assemblies from the GAC and has its own set of features.
+The Assembly Manager can be launched from the Source Code Add On installation location listed below.

 Location:{ProgramFilesFolder}\Syncfusion\Essential Studio\Source Code Add On{version}\Utilities\Assembly Manager\AssemblyManagerWindows.exe